mariosotil/river-framework/README.md

 So far, this framework has the following features:

-- Is designed to provide a unique interface to connect to NoSQL databases
+- Designed to provide a unique interface to connect to NoSQL databases
 - Simplifies the writting of code
 - Controls five basic elements:
   - The session